linuxenko/octo-drive/README.md

   * `OCTODRIVE_SECRET`

-Idk how much it secure setup envs with plain passwords, but it can be supersecret script insode of the supersecret place than run `octo-drive` with these variables.
+Idk how much it secure setup envs with plain passwords, but it can be supersecret script inside of the supersecret place that run `octo-drive` with these variables.

 **Is it really secure ?**